 - Master’s thesis (final or draft, if draft, then state the expected submission date)

 - Full contact details of two persons willing to act as referees

 - Copies of diplomas, transcripts with grades, with English, French or German translation

-All documents should be uploaded in PDF format via the online submission system (no applications via email, please).
+All documents should be uploaded in PDF format via the University of Luxembourg online job application system to one of the advertised project-specific DTU DRIVEN PhD positions (no applications via email, please).
 Please note that incomplete applications will not be considered.

 Selection process: Candidates will be shortlisted based on the criteria detailed above.
 Shortlisted candidates will be invited for an interview and/or interviewed by phone.

 Research work in Luxembourg: Please see the Foreign Researcher’s Guide to Luxembourg for more information on research employment in Luxembourg and the procedures that apply.